Last Updated on October 24, 2024 by Admin

-A guide to tendering in construction, what it is, the process of tendering in construction, and how you can find the perfect contractor for your project.
-You’ll have everything you need to get your tender submission ready for success!
+A guide to tendering in construction, what it is, the process, and how you can find the perfect contractor for your project.
+You’ll have everything you need to prepare your tender submission for success!

-Tender submissions in construction can seem daunting, but we’re here to break it down for you!
+Tender submissions in construction can seem daunting, but we’re here to explain them!
 Tenders are job offers made by contractors to compete for work on a project.
 They typically allow for better competition and can lead to lower costs.

 What is tendering in construction?

-Tendering is a bid process to solicit bids from construction companies for specific services or construction projects.
+Tendering is soliciting bids from construction companies for specific services or construction projects.

 The tenderer presents the most cost-effective proposal based on the required work and the estimated completion timeframe.
 Tenders are typically submitted in response to requests for proposals (RFP) issued by government agencies or private clients.